prownd/ccufl/README.md

 #ccufl
-c common use function library
+c common use function library,contain some frequently use function. eg :hashtable,linklist,array and so on.

 #compile and install